Gone But Not Forgotten

 In Memoriam: Callers, Cuers, and Spouses

-Carol Borengasser, Joe Borengasser, Art Brown, Bill Buck, Martha Buck, Genevieve Fancher, Craig Fletcher, Marshall Flippo, Buddy Gillespie, Cal Golden, Doris Goss, Earl Jones, Billie Kerr, J.D. ''Pappy'' Kerr, Lee Kopman, Betty Lincoln, Bill Lincoln, Lee McCormick, Bob Neidecker, Wendall Parker, Dusty Rhoades, Bill Sherrill, Jimmy Straughn, Michael Straughn, Bill Strawn, Bill Tiner, Roger Turner, Eukie Walden, Patti Wheelington, Ray Wheelington, Marvin White, Barbara Wilder, ''Wild Bill'' Wilder, John Williams, Ruth Williams, and Carroll Woolverton
+Carol Borengasser, Joe Borengasser, Art Brown, Bill Buck, Martha Buck, Genevieve Fancher, Craig Fletcher, Marshall Flippo, Buddy Gillespie, Cal Golden, Doris Goss, Earl Jones, Billie Kerr, J.D. ''Pappy'' Kerr, Lee Kopman, Betty Lincoln, Bill Lincoln, Lee McCormick, Bob Neidecker, Wendall Parker, Dusty Rhoades, Bill Sherrill, Jerry Story, Jimmy Straughn, Michael Straughn, Bill Strawn, Bill Tiner, Roger Turner, Eukie Walden, Patti Wheelington, Ray Wheelington, Marvin White, Barbara Wilder, ''Wild Bill'' Wilder, John Williams, Ruth Williams, and Carroll Woolverton

 In Memoriam: Dancers

 Eulas Abbott, Donald Awe, Norma Awe, Joe Boeckmann, Howard Backus, Lorraine Backus, Kenneth Bailey, Sue Bartlett, Leon Baugh, Martin Billings, Renee Billings, Glenna Bostain, Virgil Bostain, Dot Boyd, Jack Boyd, Jack Boylen, Rose Boylen, Louis Brown, Brenda Bryan, Patsy Bunch, Harry Bushing, Irene Bushing, June Caldwell, Dan Cannon, Nancy Carter, Joe Cashion, Mary Challor, Bob Cohen, Virginia Lou Cole, Dorothea Collins, Lloyd Collins, Alice Cook, Huie Cossey, Vivian Cossey, Laverne Crook, J.D.
-Crook, Gene Daniels, Vi Daniels, Deanna Darden, Lynn Darin, Marcel Darin, Cole Davis, Jean Dearsaugh, Ancel Dezries, Jane Dezires, Don Dixon, Don Duncan, Ben Dunn, Marge Dunn, Camilla Ebinger, Nicholas Ebinger, Susan Elandt, Jeff Fehr, Ben Fletcher, Marge Fraze, Joe Frisby, Maurice Furnival, Clarence Galloway, Dewey Gartrell, Jimmy Gates, Jimmy Goheen, Sue Goheen, Mary ''Bootsie'' Gordon, Chuck Gordon, Huido Grady, Marge Graham, Rudy Graham, Mary Green, June Griffin, Joe Grigsby, Craig Grothaus, Karen Grothaus, Jean Guthrie, George Hagele, Jim Hall, Hank Hallum, Irene Hamm, Buddy Harlow, Theo Harris, Rusty Hart, Edeth Hawk, Harold Hayes, Walt Hegge, Warren Hentrick, Jean Hersh, Nell Hestand, Roy Hestand, Sr., Richard Hicks, Wayne Hicks, Vivian Hicks, Pierre Hoover, Betty Howell, Louis, Huff, Billy Osborne Hurt, Wayne James, Bob Johnson, Ginger Johnson, John Paul Jones, Roy Jones, Dorothy Kautz, Russ Kautz, Dorothy Kelso, Bob Kent, Barbara Kiessling, Vaughndel Kious, Helen Weber-Kirkman, Richard Kirkman, Pat Koonce, Gene Kreiner, Rosemary Kukyendall, Ken Lance, Mildred Lance, Larry Larson, Shirley Lassila, Warner Latick, John Lehman, Bill Liggin, Jack Lohr, Dorothy Marchese, Joe Marchese, Sam Martin, Jack Mashburn, JoAnn Mashburn, Jim McCarthy, John Boy Miller, Ruth Minier, Ella Moats, Sam Moats, Bill Montgomery, Tad Morris, Lenora Murphy, Duane Needling, Rose Marie Nelson, Wanda Newcomb, W.T.
-Norton, Don Overholser, Maxine Overholser, Everett Padgett, Kathryn Padgett, Dale Patty, Karen Patty, Nola Plamdeck, Paul Plamdeck, Roy Peck, Ed Pilcher, Rex Porter, Margaret ''Peg'' Porterfield, Arvle Quattlebaum, Ted Rae, Carolyn Randol, Harold Randol, Clyde Redman, Emma Redman, Tommy Reed, Nolen Ricker, Bob Roberson, Fred Roe, Ray Roetzel, Chuck Roth, Cindy Rouse, Mike Rowe, Horst Scharoll, Martha Schwartz, Dale Seigfreid, Joyce Shaw, June Shaw, John Sides, Bobe Sims, Rick Sims, Ernest ''Shorty'' Sims, Bill Smith, Gordon Smith, Homer Smith, Judy Smith, Joe Speer, Margaret Speer, Bob Springer, Johnny Stebbins, Billy Stinson, Ruth Stinson, Betty Stout, J.D.
-Stout, James Swanson, Ken Talley, Maggie Tate-Lee, Joyce Taylor, Ernie Teachout, John Thomas, Viola Thomas, Gertrude Thompson, Joe Thompson, Max Thompson, Ruth Thompson, Gary Treadway, Jerry Treadway, Kathy Tucker, Ron Turner, John Turney, Bill Ukeman, Vince Vinciguerra, Dean Wade, Joe Wallace, Nick Walsh, Richard Warrick, Lou Watada, Alice Weaver, Dan Weaver, Joe Weber, Howard Wells, Jeff Wells, Bill Welsh, Connie Wendland, Peggy Werkman, George Wharton, David Wieduwilt, Sue Williams, Lloyd Wilson, Theresa Wisniewski, Diane Woepel, Max Wright, Bob Yarnell, Marie Yarnell, Mark Young, and Myra Young
+Crook, Gene Daniels, Vi Daniels, Deanna Darden, Lynn Darin, Marcel Darin, Cole Davis, Jean Dearsaugh, Ancel Dezries, Jane Dezires, Don Dixon, Don Duncan, Ben Dunn, Marge Dunn, Camilla Ebinger, Nicholas Ebinger, Susan Elandt, Jeff Fehr, Ben Fletcher, Marge Fraze, Joe Frisby, Maurice Furnival, Clarence Galloway, Dewey Gartrell, Jimmy Gates, Jimmy Goheen, Sue Goheen, Mary ''Bootsie'' Gordon, Chuck Gordon, Huido Grady, Marge Graham, Rudy Graham, Mary Green, June Griffin, Joe Grigsby, Craig Grothaus, Karen Grothaus, Mark Grumbine, Jean Guthrie, George Hagele, Jim Hall, Hank Hallum, Irene Hamm, Buddy Harlow, Theo Harris, Rusty Hart, Edeth Hawk, Harold Hayes, Walt Hegge, Warren Hentrick, Jean Hersh, Nell Hestand, Roy Hestand, Sr., Richard Hicks, Wayne Hicks, Vivian Hicks, Pierre Hoover, Betty Howell, Louis, Huff, Billy Osborne Hurt, Wayne James, Glen Jett, Bob Johnson, Ginger Johnson, John Paul Jones, Roy Jones, Dorothy Kautz, Russ Kautz, Dorothy Kelso, Bob Kent, Barbara Kiessling, Vaughndel Kious, Helen Weber-Kirkman, Richard Kirkman, Pat Koonce, Gene Kreiner, Rosemary Kukyendall, Ken Lance, Mildred Lance, Larry Larson, Shirley Lassila, Warner Latick, John Lehman, Bill Liggin, Jack Lohr, Dorothy Marchese, Joe Marchese, Sam Martin, Jack Mashburn, JoAnn Mashburn, Jim McCarthy, John Boy Miller, Ruth Minier, Ella Moats, Sam Moats, Bill Montgomery, Tad Morris, Lenora Murphy, Duane Needling, Rose Marie Nelson, Wanda Newcomb, W.T.
+Norton, Don Overholser, Maxine Overholser, Everett Padgett, Kathryn Padgett, Dale Patty, Karen Patty, Nola Plamdeck, Paul Plamdeck, Roy Peck, Ed Pilcher, Rex Porter, Margaret ''Peg'' Porterfield, Arvle Quattlebaum, Ted Rae, Carolyn Randol, Harold Randol, Clyde Redman, Emma Redman, Tommy Reed, Nolen Ricker, Bob Roberson, Fred Roe, Ray Roetzel, Chuck Roth, Cindy Rouse, Mike Rowe, Sam Sample, Horst Scharoll, Martha Schwartz, Dale Seigfreid, Joyce Shaw, June Shaw, John Sides, Bobe Sims, Rick Sims, Ernest ''Shorty'' Sims, Bill Smith, Gordon Smith, Homer Smith, Judy Smith, Joe Speer, Margaret Speer, Bob Springer, Johnny Stebbins, Billy Stinson, Ruth Stinson, Betty Stout, J.D.
+Stout, James Swanson, Ken Talley, Maggie Tate-Lee, Joyce Taylor, Ernie Teachout, John Thomas, Viola Thomas, Deborah Thompson, Gertrude Thompson, Joe Thompson, Max Thompson, Ruth Thompson, Gary Treadway, Jerry Treadway, Kathy Tucker, Ron Turner, John Turney, Bill Ukeman, Vince Vinciguerra, Dean Wade, Joe Wallace, Nick Walsh, Richard Warrick, Lou Watada, Alice Weaver, Dan Weaver, Joe Weber, Howard Wells, Jeff Wells, Bill Welsh, Connie Wendland, Peggy Werkman, George Wharton, David Wieduwilt, Sue Williams, Lloyd Wilson, Theresa Wisniewski, Diane Woepel, Max Wright, Bob Yarnell, Marie Yarnell, Mark Young, and Myra Young

 In Memoriam: Clubs